Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - which behavior must remain visible
 - which behavior must remain recurring
-- which behavior must replace the known fallbacks
+- which behavior must replace known fallbacks

-The starter demonstrates that behavior immediately.
+The starter demonstrates those behaviors immediately.

 Examples:

 Shikamaru:
-shadow -> attention -> participation
+shadow → attention → participation

 Gaara:
-sand -> protection -> presence
+sand → protection → presence

 Minato:
-Hiraishin -> initiative -> proximity
+Hiraishin → initiative → proximity

-The first behavior often becomes a recurring behavior later.
+The first demonstrated behavior often becomes a recurring behavior later.

 ---

 # 10. Create a Playable Scene, Not a Setup Summary

-The starter should not stay at the level of:
+The starter should not remain at the level of:

-“here is the bot’s situation”
+> "Here is the bot's situation."

 It should already be at the level of:

-“here is the scene currently happening inside that situation”
+> "Here is the scene currently unfolding within that situation."

-I am not only trying to remind the model of the bot’s concept.
+I am not simply reminding the model of the bot's concept.

-I am trying to open a scene that is already playable.
+I am opening a scene that is immediately playable.

-The player should enter a present moment.
+The player should enter an ongoing moment.

-Not a second paragraph of exposition.
+Not another paragraph of exposition.

-A good opening does not just say:
+A good opening does not merely explain:

 - why the characters live together
 - why they are married
 - why they know each other
 - why they are in the same room

-It already shows how that reality functions inside the current scene.
+It already demonstrates how that reality functions inside the current scene.

-I prefer to open on a playable situation rather than on a setup explanation.
+I prefer opening on a playable situation rather than a setup explanation.

 ---